bytedance/byteir/README.md

 ## Why ByteIR
 * **Enjoy SOTA models:**
-ByteIR maintains the popular frontends to handle lowering many SOTA models into Mhlo, and also provides a model zoo (release soon) for research or benchmarking purposes.
+ByteIR maintains the popular frontends to handle lowering many SOTA models into Stablehlo, and also provides a model zoo (release soon) for research or benchmarking purposes.
 * **Just work:**
 ByteIR adopts upstream MLIR dialects and Google Mhlo, and provides compatible passes, utilities, and infrastructure for all compiler builders using upstream MLIR.
 You can mix using ByteIR passes with upstream MLIR or Mhlo passes, or even your own passes to build your pipeline.
 * **Bring your own architecture:**